Jean Segura Player Props: Marlins vs. Rays

-The Miami Marlins, including Jean Segura and his .375 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+Jean Segura -- with a slugging percentage of .333 in his past 10 games, including two extra-base hits -- will be in action for the Miami Marlins versus the Tampa Bay Rays, with Zach Eflin on the mound, on July 26 at 12:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+In his most recent game he had a hitless showing (0-for-3) against the Rays.

 Jean Segura Game Info & Props vs. the Rays